telerik/ajax-docs/controls/window/how-to/using-radconfirm-in-server-code.md

 ---
 title: Using RadConfirm In Server Code
-page_title: Using RadConfirm In Server Code | UI for ASP.NET AJAX Documentation
+page_title: Using RadConfirm In Server Code | RadWindow for ASP.NET AJAX Documentation
 description: Using RadConfirm In Server Code
 slug: window/how-to/using-radconfirm-in-server-code
 tags: using,radconfirm,in,server,code